wavefrontHQ/docs/integrations/kudu.md

 ### Step 2.
 Setup a Script to Extract Apache Kudu Metrics

 1. Download [kudu.py](https://github.com/wavefrontHQ/integrations/blob/master/kudu/kudu.py) onto each of your Kudu nodes.
-2. Ensure that the script can run with this command:{% raw %}
+2. Ensure that the script can run with this command:{% raw %}
    ```
    python kudu.py
    ```
 {% endraw %}
-   You should receive a response similar to the following:{% raw %}
+   You should receive a response similar to the following:{% raw %}
    ```
    usage: kudu.py [-h] [server [server ...]]
    kudu.py: error: Must specify at least one server address